What to know about travel insurance as the pandemic enters a second year

 Megan Moncrief, the chief marketing officer for travel insurance comparison site Squaremouth, said some insurance providers will ask for a doctor’s note or proof of a positive test.

-Getting sick while traveling should be covered too
+Getting sick while traveling should be covered, too

 Now that the Centers for Disease Control and Prevention requires a negative test before returning to the United States, travelers might discoverthey’re ill as they get ready to return home.
 Or they might develop symptoms even before they are scheduled for a return test.